aalto-speech/PPG2Speech/README.md

 Refactor code.

 **Discuss with Lauri on the wav2vec2 ASR subsampling issue.
 The PPGs don't have the same length as waveform.
 Maybe need to train a upsampling encoder to reverse this, or learning length regulator to expand PPG length to Mel length.**

+## 2024.10.31

+Discussed with Lauri, use `torch interpolate` to deal with different sample rate between PPG and Mel-spectromgram.